erik-ringen/cfr/paper_data/readme.txt

 -Walker_2002 fig1_a and b
 	average adult return separate by decade of data collection fig 2b has same data as 2a, but for connected individual across decades.
 Subsetting to age<20 hides the connections, of course.
 Average adult values calculated for the whole sample

+-Hawkes_1995 Table 2 and 4
+	combined together to use age and sex information per child from the first, and returns from the other resources not combined.
+Each type of fruit or tuber is treated separately

+-Hawkes_1995 table 5
+	assumed age composition from table 2 - so age interval, mean and sd entered from that table

+-Hawkes_1995 table 6
+	all the measures are for tafabe, a berry presents several correlated measures- to decide whether to bring them all on or chose only one (e.g. calories picked in a certain amount of time (tin measured), calories remaining in the stash even after people eat the berries while picking, consumed calories, proportion of picked berries stashed, insted of being eaten) also assumed age composition from table 2 - so age interval, mean and sd entered from that table check that the way I combined standard errors of adults to compare children values is correct